IEC 60269: D type fuses

-D-type (Diazed) fuse cartridges have a bottle-shaped ceramic body with metal end caps and are fitted in screw-in fuse holders.
-They are available in five different body sizes, with ratings from 2 A up to 200 A (see table).
+D-type (Diazed, from German "Diametral abgestuftes zweiteiliges Edisongewinde" for "diametrically graded two-part Edison thread") fuse cartridges have a bottle-shaped ceramic body with metal end caps and are used with screw-in fuse holders.
+Introduced in 1909 by Siemens, they are available today in five different body sizes, with ratings from 2 A up to 200 A (see table), though only D II and D III fuses are commonly used.
 The designation of a size consists of the letter D and a Roman numeral.
 Higher-voltage types rated up to 750 V have increased clearance distances and are longer than lower-voltage-rated fuses.
 They are available with interrupting ratings up to 50kA RMS, and are intended for use as incoming main protection from an electrical supply utility.

-D0-type (Neozed) fuses are similar but have a smaller, cylindrical body.
+D0-type (Neozed) fuses were introduced in 1967 and use the same concept, but have a smaller, cylindrical body.
 They are available in three different sizes with ratings from 2 A up to 100 A (see table).

-Fuseholders may be secured by screws to a panel, attached to bus bars, or mounted on DIN rails.
+Fuse holders may be secured by screws to a panel, attached to bus bars, or mounted on DIN rails.
 For the Neozed fuses, there are also fuse bases with integrated disconnecting switches.
 Changing fuses with the circuit off increases the safety of the user.
 With new versions of these load disconnecting switches, the fuse cartridges are no longer screwed, but are held by spring clips.

 Traditional Diazed fuse holders are made as a conducting metal envelope covered with non-conducting porcelain cover.
 Under mechanical stress it is possible for the cover to crack partially or fully, uncovering the conducting element.
 It may happen if a fuse holder was accidentally dropped or someone was using too much force to screw it in.
 Uncovered metal envelopes present a serious risk of shock and should be replaced immediately under extreme precautions by trained personnel.